-- 2 Battery drop out: Battery capacity low enough to drop below 6 volts while running. - 3 Low battery: Voltage below 8 volts at start of cycle - 4 High battery: Voltage greater than 18 volts - 5 Excessive motor current: High amperage, also indicated by 1 side of slide continually stalling. - 6 Motor short circuit: Motor or wiring to motor has shorted out. - 8 Hall signal not present: Encoder is not providing a signal.
-Usually a wiring problem. - 9 Hall power short to ground: Power to encoder has been shorted to ground.
-This is usually a wiring problem.
+- 2. Battery drop out: Battery capacity low enough to drop below 6 volts while running. - 3.
+Low battery: Voltage below 8 volts at start of cycle. - 4.
+High battery: Voltage greater than 18 volts. - 5.
+Excessive motor current: High amperage, also indicated by 1 side of slide continually stalling. - 6.
+Motor short circuit: Motor or wiring to motor has shorted out. - 8.
+Hall signal not present: Encoder is not providing a signal.
+Usually a wiring problem. - 9.
+Hall power short to ground: Power to encoder has been shorted to ground.
+Usually a wiring problem.

-Note: When an error code is present, the board needs to be re-set.
+When an error code is present, the board needs to be reset.
 Energizing the extend/retract switch resets the board.
 Energize the extend/retract switch again for normal operation.